Hexality/PrismLauncherIpdater/README.md

 In case you want to (re)install the launcher, just put the updater inside a empty folder and run it, it will automatically set the folder as your launcher folder and `create shortcuts to the updater on your desktop/start menu`*.
-- > There's no way to disable the shortcut creation due to the way I designed the launcher, unless you remove the creation command yourself.
+> *Automatic creation of the shortcuts only works with the exe version of the updater.
-  - > *Only works with the exe version.
+- > There's no way to disable the shortcut creation on the exe version due to the way I designed the launcher, unless you remove the creation command yourself.

 <h2 align="center">Windows may give you false-positives on the exe version due to the fact that its not signed, just ignore those.</h2>
 <p>If you're not that confident with the exe version, just use the ps1 version available <a href="https://github.com/Hexality/PrismLauncherUpdater/releases/latest/download/Updater.ps1">[here]</a>.</p>